 Behnaam Aazhang received his B.S. (with highest honors), M.S., and Ph.D. degrees in Electrical and Computer Engineering from University of Illinois at Urbana-Champaign in 1981, 1983, and 1986, respectively.
-He will receive an honorary doctorate from the University of Oulu in May of 2017.
+He received an honorary doctorate from the University of Oulu in May of 2017, the highest honor that the University can bestow.

 Dr. Aazhang is a founding member of the executive committee for the Center for Neuroengineering (CNE), a multi-university center fostering collaboration among researchers and clinicians from Rice University, Baylor College of Medicine, University of Texas Health Sciences, and the University of Houston.
 He served as the founding director of Rice’s Center for Multimedia Communications from 1998-2006.